-Q is a fictional male human engineer/quartermaster who works for MI6 in the James Bond, 007 franchise.
-He has been portrayed on screen by Desmond Llewelyn, John Cleese, Ben Whishaw.
+Q is a fictional male Human engineer/quartermaster in the James Bond, 007 film series who was played on screen by Desmond Llewelyn, John Cleese, Ben Whishaw.
 Q or Quartermaster makes gadgets for the Worlds Number 1 spy, James Bond.
 Without his gadgets, James Bond would be unable to save the world from terrorists such as Hugo Drax in Moonraker.
-In Dr. No, Q is referred to as Major Boothroyd not as 'Q' but in subsequent films, Boothroyd known as 'Q'.
+In Doctor No, Q is referred to as Major Boothroyd not as 'Q' but in subsequent films, Boothroyd known as 'Q'.
 Q should not be confused with M who is the head of M.I.6..

-Desmond Llewelyn got the job because the person who had played Q in the Dr. No was unable at the time to reprise his role and as they say, the rest is history.
+Desmond Llewelyn got the job because the person who had played Q in the Doctor No was unable at the time to reprise his role and as they say, the rest is history.
 Desmond played the part of 'Q' from 1963 right up to and including 1999 where his character then retired.
 Sadly after the film came out, Desmond Llewelyn died in a car accident.

-When Daniel Craig became Bond, both Q and Miss Moneypenny characters were ommited from the stories because they wanted a break from the past and the stupidity of the gadgets.
+When Daniel Craig became Bond, both Q and Miss Moneypenny characters were omitted from the stories because they wanted a break from the past and the stupidity of the gadgets.
 Both Moneypenny and Q were reintroduced in Skyfall and the gadgets such as a radio transmitter and a watch that also tells the time were introduced.
 James Bond and Q first meet in a museum and James Bond can't believe who the person the Quartermaster is because he's so young but in the end, he accept Q and takes the gadgets that have been given to him.

-In Dr. No, Major Boothroyd was played by Peter Burton a British actor.
+In Doctor No, Major Boothroyd was played by Peter Burton a British actor.
 When Burton was not available for From Russia With Love, Boothroyd became the more familiar Q and was now played by Desmond Llewelyn.
 Desmond would go on to play Q right up to 1999 when he passed the mantle to John Cleese who had portrayed 'R' in the The World is Not Enough.

 Ben Wilshaw took on the role of Q when the producers decided to bring the Q branch back for Skyfall.
 They had decided to go for a younger actor rather than an older gentlemen which the previous Quartermaster had been in the previous films.